Glåmos Church

-Glåmos Church (Glåmos kirke) is a parish church of the Church of Norway in the municipality of Røros, Trøndelag county, Norway.
+Glåmos Church (Glåmos kirke) is a parish church of the Church of Norway in Røros Municipality, Trøndelag county, Norway.
 It is located in the village of Glåmos.
 It is the church for the Glåmos parish which is part of the Gauldal prosti (deanery) in the Diocese of Nidaros.

 The brown and red wooden church was built in a cruciform style in 1926 under the direction of the architect Claus Hjelte (1884–1969).
 The church seats about 300 people.